Table of Contents

 Example 2: An Auto Repair Shop

 Customers would drop off their cars, then dodge calls about approvals for extra work.
-Landline texting changed the game:
+Landline Texting for Business changed the game:

 - Estimates texted directly to customers’ phones, who respond “Approve” or “Decline” in minutes